 Imagine if you will that this power goes to Donald Trump.
 Now is it scary?
 That dude defends torture.
 So, uh, let’s back up on trying to crush art or artists because of our highly debatable interpretations of their art.

-The protesters know very well what her stated intent was, and they are conveniently ignoring it.
+The protesters know very well what the artist’s stated intent was, and they are conveniently ignoring it.
 Come on, people.
 This is almost like a trial.
 If the defendant is guilty of these very serious allegations, than her painting will be burned and her show will be shut down.

 I say the defendant is innocent!
 Imagine for a moment if she is, and you are demanding consequences.
 That’s probably not a good thing, right?
 Doesn’t seem ethical at all.
 I have to give it the buzzer.
 No Way!